lucifer3102xd/InfiniteAdventures/README.md

 # InfiniteAdventures
-Randomly generated coherent text adventures via GPT-2
+Randomly generated coherent text adventures via GPT-2 and Mathematica.

 Nothing limits you in the story.